avasdao/nexajs/packages/Address/README.md

 ## Address Details

-Here is the schema for a NexaJS Address.
+Here is the full data schema for a NexaJS Address.

 ```graphql
 {